EmeraldAGreen/readme-generator/README.md

 * [Questions](#questions)

 ## Installation
 Install node.js, then open an integrated terminal in your coding application.
 This application uses the [Inquirer package](https://www.npmjs.com/package/inquirer).
+To install Inquirer, enter "npm init -y" then "npm install inquirer" in your command line.
 Enter "node index.js" in the command line to start the application.

 ## Usage
 Answer the prompts, and a README.md file will be generated.
 Walkthrough video: https://drive.google.com/file/d/1wNVN1etKCYSrQ801Xu_lJmIBbM2FaJaK/view